crownstone/bluenet/docs/MESH.md

 responses) with Crownstone service data.
 This advertiser sends out **connectable advertisements**.
 It is not possible to do that with the advertiser in the mesh SDK.

+## Bluenet specific

-## Self-provisioning
+### Self-provisioning

 Bluetooth mesh is quite complicated with respect to provisioning.
 The Crownstones already have a route to achieve keys.
 Hence, we require a way to use this out-of-band method to do the provisioning for mesh keys as well.

 In the Nordic code, the DSM (device state manager) is responsible for storing the encryption keys and addresses used by the mesh.
-We obtain keys etc from persistent memory and define an address as being identical to a Crownstone id.
+We obtain keys etc from persistent memory and define an address as being identical to a Crownstone ID.

 ```
 provisionSelf(uint16_t id)